 Like all of our Twitter Shopping features – the Shop Spotlight, Live Shopping, and our Shopping Manager – Twitter Shops is part of a larger effort to better support professionals of all kinds – from small businesses and creators to big brands – who come to Twitter to do business.

-Twitter Shops is available to select merchants and managed partners in the U.S. Businesses who have their Shops enabled today include @Verizon, @ArdenCove, @LatinxInPower, @GayPrideApp, and @AllIDoIsCookUS.
-For now, people in the U.S. who use Twitter in English on iPhones will be able to view and interact with Twitter Shops.
+Twitter Shops is available to all merchants in the U.S. Businesses who have their Shops enabled today include @Verizon, @ArdenCove, @LatinxInPower, @GayPrideApp, and @AllIDoIsCookUS.
+For now, people in the U.S. who use Twitter in English on iOS and Android devices will be able to view and interact with Twitter Shops.

 People are already talking about products on Twitter.
 We want Twitter Shops to be the home for merchants on Twitter where they can intentionally curate a catalog of products for their Twitter audience and build upon the product discussions already happening on our service by giving shoppers a point of action where a conversation can become a purchase.